Biden to welcome Israel’s Herzog to White House | KRDO

 But the Oval Office talks could also serve to underscore the lingering tensions between President Joe Biden and the Israeli leader who hasn’t yet visited Washington since returning to office last year: Prime Minister Benjamin Netanyahu.

-Tensions between Biden and Netanyahu’s right-wing government have persisted for months, in part over contentious judicial reforms and what Biden regards as extremist positions taken by members of Netanyahu’s government.
+Tensions between Biden and Netanyahu’s right-wing government have persisted for months, in part over contentious plans for a judicial overhaul and what Biden regards as extremist positions taken by members of Netanyahu’s government.
 Israel’s moves to expand settlements in the occupied West Bank have also drawn US criticism.

 In a step that could ease some of the strain, the White House said on Monday that Biden and Netanyahu would meet in the coming months in the United States.
 But it remained unclear if those talks would mirror the type of Oval Office meeting Netanyahu has long sought, and that Herzog will participate in Tuesday.